dfelinto/blender-manual/manual/addons/development/is_key_free.rst

 Is Key Free
 ***********

-Primarily used to check the availability of hotkeys and the editor types they are associated with.
+Primarily used to check the availability of shortcuts and the editor types they are associated with.

 Activation